codinginrevolt/lastfm_genre_filter/README.md

   on linux/mac: source myenv/bin/activate

 2. download required libraries using the following command in terminal: pip install -r requirements.txt
+3. open run.py with a text editor or code editor. fill in the API_KEY with your api key(line 8). inside quotes that is. so something like API_KEY = "api u got from last.fm"
-3. you should be good to go. run the program in terminal by: python run.py
+4. you should be good to go. run the program in terminal by: python run.py
-4. follow the instructions on the terminal
+5. follow the instructions on the terminal